Cronies of Ferdinand Marcos: Herminio Disini

-Disini was married to Imelda's first cousin, Dr. Paciencia Escolin, who served as her personal physician.
+Herminio Disini was married to Imelda's first cousin, Dr. Paciencia Escolin, who served as her personal physician.
 He was also known to be one of the golfing buddies of Ferdinand.
 In 1970, Disini established Philippine Tobacco Filters Corporation (PTFC).
 While the investment was minimal, Disini's big break came when Marcos issued Presidential Decree 750 on July 21, 1975, where it increased the tariff on raw materials imported by the competitor by a 100%.
 This forced the competitor out of business.

 Disini became infamous for brokering the deal for the Bataan Nuclear Power Plant.
 The PCGG would later order Disini to return US$50.6 million in commissions he earned from the deal.
 Marcos allegedly received US$80 million in kickbacks from the project.
 The Office of the Solicitor General would also file that Marcos return PHP22.2 billion to the government for his conspiracy with Disini to defraud the government.

+In 1973, Marcos awarded Disini's Cellophil Resources Corporation a 200,000 hectare logging and paper-pulp concession that was partially responsible for massive deforestation in the Philippines during martial law.
+Indigenous peoples in the Cordillera region—supported by environmentalists, church organizations, academics, and the Free Legal Assistance Group—organized a protest movement that helped shut down Cellophil after the fall of the Marcos dictatorship in 1986.

+The Supreme Court of the Philippines First Division in the August 29, 2023 12-page resolution reduced from P1 billion to P100 million the temperate damages that Herminio T. Disini estate must pay for brokering the 1974 deal behind the now mothballed $2.3-billion Bataan Nuclear Power Plant.
+“Wherefore, this Court resolves to deny with finality the Republic of the Philippines' Oct.
+28, 2021 Motion for Reconsideration.
+Petitioner Herminio T. Disini's Comment (Re: Motion for Reconsideration) with Omnibus Motion as well as his Supplement to the Comment with Omnibus Motion are noted and partially granted.
+The award of temperate damages is reduced to P100,000,000.
+All other aspects of the assailed Decision stand.
+No further pleadings or motions shall be entertained in this case.
+Let the entry of judgment be issued immediately", it ruled.